 - Fiber: 0g

 Preparation methods determine continued diet compliance.
 Avoid breaded or flour-based preparations for keto and low-carb diets.
 Skip butter-heavy sauces if following strict paleo guidelines.
-Cold water seafood options provide similar nutritional profiles for variety.
+Cold water seafood options provide similar nutritional profiles for variety in your meal planning.

 International Crawfish Preparation Methods